lampjunkie/php-datatables/README.md

 a DataTable_Config object.
 This object set's all the various options that get passed to the javascript table.
 This object also holds a collection of all the DataTable_Column definitions.

+Most of the time you will probably want to instantiate the config object in your __construct and pass it on to the parent class.
+However, you can create the config from outside and pass it in to your DataTable_DataTable class.
+This is useful if you want to load the configuration from somewhere else such as a database, etc.

 ### DataTable_Column

 This class defines all the options for an individual column within the DataTable.
 Each column must at the very least